 - Update online status and set custom away messages in Teams:

-- Set the status of your online presence and apply custom display timers to switch from one status to another.
+- Set the quality of your online presence and apply custom display timers to switch from one level to another.

 - Add custom away messages to display and/or send as automated chat replies (i.e., “Walking the dog.
 Be back at noon.
 Text me if it’s an emergency.”)